AgustinCB/study/os/ostep/chap30/solutions.md

 It doesn't change much with the addition of only buffer size.

 I'd predict it to be full and almost full most of the time.

+3. If possible, run the code on different systems (e.g., a Mac and Linux).
+Do you see different behavior across these systems?

+Ran it in Linux and Windows.
+Noticed no difference.